mtmanning93/Reach_reports/README.md

 ### Agile Design
 ----------------

 Due to the size of the Reach project and the many different parts.
 It was crucial to adopt an Agile methodology.
-In a project with many different functionalities it can be easy to move between the tasks, forgetting parts or even leaving them unfinished.
-With the Agile approach I was able to identify the key components which would build the project, and seperate them into smaller more manageable tasks.
+In a project with many different functionalities, it can be easy to move between the tasks, forgetting parts or even leaving them unfinished.
+With the Agile approach, I was able to identify the key components which would build the project, and separate them into smaller more manageable tasks.
 Always carrying manual testing to ensure each component was working as expected before moving on to the next task.
 It enables regular reflection on the project and attention to each technicality.

 ### Github Issues

 #### Templates

-Throughout the build I used three templates:
+Throughout the build, I used three templates:
 - [User Story](https://github.com/mtmanning93/Reach_reports/blob/main/.github/ISSUE_TEMPLATE/reach-user-story.md)
 - [Bug Report](https://github.com/mtmanning93/Reach_reports/blob/main/.github/ISSUE_TEMPLATE/reach-bug-report.md)
 - [Feature Request](https://github.com/mtmanning93/Reach_reports/blob/main/.github/ISSUE_TEMPLATE/reach-feature-request-form.md)